 See recipe card for quantities.

-How to Make Mexican Scrambled Eggs
+How to Make Eggs a la Mexicana

-- Wash and dice the chile peppers, tomato and onions (and cilantro if using) into small pieces.
+1. Prepare Vegetables: Wash and dice the chile peppers, tomato and onions (and cilantro if using) into small pieces.

-- Crack eggs into a bowl and season with a pinch of salt.
+3. Scramble Eggs: Crack eggs into a bowl and season with a pinch of salt.
+Use a fork to whip the eggs until thoroughly mixed.

 How to Serve